Elephant Gym: Post-hiatus: Work EP and Underwater (2016–2018)

 In November 2018, they released their second full-length album Underwater followed by a world tour, which included a performance at SXSW and a live session at Audiotree.
 In August 2019, they performed at the ArcTanGent Festival.

-They released a single, "Gaze at Blue," on October 18, 2019.
-They released their latest studio album, Dreams, in 2022.
+Dreams and World (2019–present)

+They released the single "Gaze at Blue" on 18 October 2019.
+Their 3rd album, Dreams (夢境) was released on 11 May 2022.
+On 3 November 2023, they released the single "Jhalleyaa" in collaboration with Indian-Canadian singer Shashaa Tirupati.
+Their 10 year anniversary album World (世界) was released on 14 December 2025.
+On 30 May 2025, their live album Live in The World was announced to be released in late 2025.